RakhithJK/jgm-pandoc-wiki/Pandoc-Tricks.md

 ## TOC generation

-*e.g.* you have a long markdown file in GitHub and want to have a TOC, you can use `pandoc -t gfm --toc -o example-with-toc.md example.md`
+*e.g.* you have a long markdown file in GitHub and want to have a TOC, you can use `pandoc -s -t gfm --toc -o example-with-toc.md example.md`

 This a useful workaround to update the TOC of very long documents, but—beware!—if you use this trick for writing over the input file,